A Slow & Simple New Year Reset for Overwhelmed Moms

 How Do YOU Want to Start the New Year?

-• Or do you need time to sit, reflect, and plan how you want to expand, heal, and nurture yourself this coming year?
+Do you feel ready to jump into something right away and start new goals, or do you need time to sit, reflect, and plan what you want to expand, heal, and nurture during this next year?

 Embracing Winter’s Rhythm